raphaelluethy/22HS_IIT21-presentation/slides.md

 ::left::

-- Swiss startup working with three universities
+- Swiss startup to trade sustainably produced energy as a community
 - Supported by InnoSuisse
-- Trade sustainably produced energy as a community
+- Working with three universities

 <img class="mt-3 rounded" src="/trading.png"/>